 Why choose Cloudbeds’ hotel booking system

 Cloudbeds offers a cloud-based, integrated hotel reservation system designed especially for independent properties with these key features:

 - An award-winning, user-friendly PMS with built-in reservations capabilities, drag-and-drop calendar, powerful reporting and analytics, and email automation.

 - A channel manager providing access to 300+ booking channels, including Booking.com, Expedia, Airbnb, and Vrbo, with zero added commissions.

-- A commission-free booking engine to help you convert more website visitors and grow direct bookings by up to 20% on average.
+- A commission-free booking engine to help you convert more of your own website visitors and grow direct bookings by up to 20% on average.

 - A Pricing Intelligence Engine featuring a rate manager, rate shopper, and automated rules and notifications to maintain a dynamic pricing strategy and maximize revenue.